 I still have one more year to go.

 I hate the little white pills some of us are forced struggle to take.
-I hate the side effects and how they inhibit my quality of life and how I feel when I look in the mirror these days as a direct result of taking them.
+The side effects and how they inhibit my quality of life and how I feel when I look in the mirror these days as a direct result of taking them –yeah, I hate that too.

 AIs are definitely the drugs I love to hate.
 But I hate cancer and the idea of giving it perhaps a better opportunity to reappear even more.